logisparte/kano/docs/en/tasks/docker.md

 --env SSH_AUTH_SOCK="$SSH_AUTH_SOCK"
 ```

-This will forward the host's ssh agent in the docker container
+This will forward the host's ssh agent in the Docker container

 > `ssh-client` must also be installed in the development image